mibi88/MibiEngine2/README.txt

     TODO

+[ ] Store the position of the uv max uniform in the GETexturedModel to load it
+    before rendering.
 [ ] Use arenas as much as possible when needing to allocate memory when loading
     stuff for cleaner code.
 [ ] Entities and scenes for easier usage.